 i) The Competition shall keep a record of the markings and, on the Form provided by the prescribed date each season, shall submit a summary to The Football Association/County Association.

-j) The referee shall submit a report form, supplied by the Competition, giving the result of the match, and any breach of these rules to the Secretary, within two days of the match.
-He/she must also report the score in any match prematurely terminated by him with his reasons for doing so.
+j) The referee shall submit a report form, supplied by the Competition, giving the result of the match, the number of players in each team and the kick off time to the Secretary, within two days of the match.

 14. CONTINUATION OF MEMBERSHIP OR WITHDRAWAL OF A CLUB

-c) The Membership for the coming Season having been decided at the Annual General Meeting, held in June, the Competition shall have the right, irrespective of other provisions in this Rule, to refuse to permit a Club to withdraw its Team(s) in order to join another Competition and may hold the Club to its engagements.
+c) The Membership for the coming Season having been decided at a Special General Meeting held for that purpose not earlier than May nor later than June or at the Annual General Meeting held not later than the third week of June the Competition shall have the right, irrespective of other provisions in this Rule, to refuse to permit a Club to withdraw its Team(s) in order to join another Competition and may hold the Club to its engagements.

 In the event that any such obligation remains un-discharged after a period of twenty one days then such obligation shall be met by the then current Club Members, excluding those under the statutory school leaving age.
 Until a Member’s pro-rata obligation is discharged in full, the Member shall not be allowed to participate in the Competition, which may apply to the Club’s Parent County Association for a suspension order.
 If the debt remains unpaid after eighty-four (84) days the Competition may apply to the Club’s parent County Association for the debt to be recovered in accordance with the FA Football Debt Recovery System.
 Once the matter has been passed to the Club’s parent County Association the debt can only be cleared by payment to that County Association.

 15. PROTESTS AND COMPLAINTS